-Osteoporosis in pregnancy usually presents in a first pregnancy and there is no apparent increased risk with higher parity (76,78-80).
-About 60% of patients present with lower thoracic or lumbar pain that may be quite debilitating due to vertebral collapse (78-80).
-Most cases show normal serum chemistries and calciotropic hormone levels, but in a few, secondary causes of bone loss could be identified, including anorexia nervosa, hyperparathyroidism, osteogenesis imperfecta, inactivating mutations in LRP5, premature ovarian failure, and corticosteroid or heparin therapy (76,77,79-83).
-Bone biopsies have confirmed osteoporosis and the absence of osteomalacia, while bone density Z-scores are often lower than expected (78-80).
-The pain resolves spontaneously over several weeks in most cases while the bone density has been reported to improve in most women following pregnancy.
+Osteoporosis usually presents in a first pregnancy with many but not all reports suggesting that there is no increased risk in subsequent pregnancies or with higher parity (76-78,81-84).
+This may indicate that reversible factors such as nutrition were corrected after the first pregnancy, or that all structurally compromised vertebrae collapsed under the load of the first pregnancy.
+About 60% of patients present with lower thoracic or lumbar pain that may be quite debilitating due to vertebral collapse (78,83,84).
+Most cases show normal serum chemistries and calciotropic hormone levels, but in a few, secondary causes of bone loss may be identified, including low calcium intake, anorexia nervosa, celiac disease, hyperparathyroidism, osteogenesis imperfecta. inactivating mutations in LRP5, premature ovarian failure, and corticosteroid or heparin therapy (76,77,83-87).
+For example, a woman's habitual calcium intake of only 229 mg daily was not enough to meet maternal and fetal demands for calcium, and likely contributed to a cascade of vertebral compression fractures occurring late in pregnancy and the puerperium (76).
+Bone biopsies have only occasionally been done in woman having fractures associated with pregnancy.
+Most have confirmed osteoporosis and the absence of osteomalacia, while DXA as shown BMD Z-scores are often in the low bone mass or osteoporotic ranges (78,83,84).

+Pain from vertebral compression fractures resolves spontaneously over several weeks in most cases while the bone density has been reported to substantially improve in most women following pregnancy.
 Fractures tend not to recur in subsequent pregnancies.
-Thus, although myriad medical treatments (bisphosphonates, estrogen, testosterone, calcitonin, teriparatide, denosumab) and surgical interventions (kyphoplasty, vertebroplasty, spinal fusion) have been used in individual cases of pregnancy-associated osteoporosis (76), the tendency for this condition to spontaneously improve may make pharmacological treatment unjustified except for the severest cases.
+Thus, although myriad medical treatments (bisphosphonates, estrogen, testosterone, calcitonin, teriparatide, denosumab) and surgical interventions (kyphoplasty, vertebroplasty, spinal fusion) have been used in individual cases of pregnancy-associated osteoporosis (76).the tendency for this condition to spontaneously improve may make pharmacological treatment unjustified except for the severest cases.
 At the least, it may be prudent to wait 12-18 months to determine the extent to which the BMD recovers on its own after a pregnancy-associated vertebral fracture (76).

 A distinct condition is focal, transient osteoporosis of the hip (76).
 This is rare, self-limited, and probably not a manifestation of altered calciotropic hormone levels or mineral balance during pregnancy.
 Instead, it may be a consequence of local factors.
 A variety of theories have been offered to explain this condition, including femoral venous stasis due to pressure from the pregnant uterus, Sudeck's atrophy or reflex sympathetic dystrophy (causalgia), ischemia, trauma, viral infections, marrow hypertrophy, immobilization, and fetal pressure on the obturator nerve.
-These patients present with unilateral or bilateral hip pain, limp and/or hip fracture in the third trimester or puerperium (76,84-86).
+These patients present with unilateral or bilateral hip pain, limp and/or hip fracture in the third trimester or puerperium (76,88-90).
 Radiographs and DXA indicate radiolucency and reduced bone density of the symptomatic femoral head and neck, while MRI demonstrates increased water content of the femoral head and the marrow cavity; a joint effusion may also be present.
 The differential diagnosis of this condition includes inflammatory joint disorders, avascular necrosis of the hip, bone marrow edema, and reflex sympathetic dystrophy.
 It is a self-limiting condition with both symptoms and radiological appearance resolving within two to six months post-partum; conservative measures including bed rest are usually all that is required during the symptomatic phase (76).
 Of course, fractures of an involved femur require urgent arthroplasty or hip replacement.
 The condition recurs in about 40% of cases (not necessarily during pregnancy), unlike osteoporosis involving the spine, and this has prompted prophylactic hip arthroplasty to be done in a few cases where the opposite hip appears to be affected.